Mathics3/mathics-development-guide/docs/code-overview/scanning.rst

 escape-sequence handling into the main scanning.

-The tokenizer breaks up a string into *tokens*, classifications of a sequence of characters, which is then as the atoms on which the parser pattern matches on.
+The tokenizer breaks up a string into *tokens*, classifications of a sequence of characters, which is then used as the atoms on which the parser pattern matches.

-There are various modes or contexts the scanner can be in.
+There are various modes or contexts in which the scanner can be.
 The modes are

 * inside an expression; this is how things start out
 * inside a string
 * inside a filename

-Comments are handled, but these do not contitute a special mode.
+Comments are handled, but these do not constitute a special mode.

 The way a string is matched is determined by its leading character.
 Depending on the character, a custom function beginning with ``t_`` can be called.
 Custom routines include: